 JustOnePiece: A campaign for less litter

 When I am in New York, I often stoop down and pick up trash and put it in the next trash can (granted there are less trash cans around now since some people have become more paranoid that a terrorist will put a bomb in one) but there are still enough around.
 I have even picked up cigarette butts that people just threw down and I look at them and simply say, "I'll throw that away for you."
 They are often dumbfounded and apologetic.
-I sometimes mention that I love New York and hate litter.
+I sometimes mention that I love New York and I hate litter.
 I avoid passing judgment or making a scene, I just pick up the butt and toss it in a trash can, all in plain sight of the offender.
 I hope it makes them think the next time.
 I pick up trash partly to make the city look better, partly to set an example and show how easy it is, and partly to stupefy the natives.
 Imagine how great the city would look if every one of 8 million people picked up just one piece of litter each day.
-That copy line stuck in my head and I started to sketch out a graphic for t-shirts that I could wear.
+That copy line stuck in my head and I started to sketch out a graphic for a teeshirt.

 The campaign